NoSayMe/Deploy/README.md

 ### MCP Server API

 The `mcp_server` container exposes a minimal FastAPI application on port `8000` (mapped to `8090` on the host).
-It provides a couple of dummy endpoints that can be used to experiment with OpenAI's MCP integration:
+It now includes a small example tool and an endpoint exposing its schema so you can experiment with OpenAI's tool calling
+feature:

 - `GET /agent/ping` – simple health check returning `{ "pong": true }`.
 - `POST /agent/echo` – returns the message sent in the request body.
+- `POST /tools/get_vehicle_price` – returns a mock price for the provided vehicle brand and model.
+- `GET /tools/schema` – returns the OpenAI tool schema describing `get_vehicle_price`.

 These endpoints are intentionally lightweight so you can easily connect to them from the ChatGPT playground or your own scripts while learning how MCP works.